KohaSuomi/koha-plugin-broadcast-biblios/README.md

 # Configuring

-For automatic broadcast define broadcast-config.conf.
+For automatic broadcast define broadcast-config.conf to KOHA_CONF path.
 The definitions depend on do you want activate or broadcast biblios.
 The type is defined on run_broadcast_biblios.pl script.
 Master (Täti) broadcasts to local, so broadcast endpoint is only needed there and vice versa.

     {
         broadcastEndpoint => 'http://127.0.0.1/api/biblio/broadcast',